Log Cabin Chinking Materials and Tools

 5. Replace and screw back on the front bulk loading gun cap.

 6. Grab the ladder hook handle and slowly push the steel rod and chinking plunger back into bulk loading gun tube.
 You will want to point the bulk loading gun towards the sky.
-Aim up while pushing the plunger forward to remove any air pockets trapped within the new chinking material.
+Aim up while pushing the plunger forward to remove any air pockets trapped within the material.

 Different Methods Filling Bulk Loading Gun

 1. Trowel – Load the chinking bulk loading gun or sausage gun with a trowel.
 This involves scooping out a portion of your purchased modern chinking material or your DIY chinking mixture with a trowel.
-With each portion, use the trowel to carefully place the chink or mortar inside the sausage gun tube or chamber.
+With each portion, use the trowel to carefully place the chink or mortar chinking inside the sausage gun tube or chamber.

 2. Tight Seal Cone – Load by creating a tight seal between the bulk loading gun tube and the new log chinking material.
 You can use a towel to stack up the chinking product into somewhat of a cone shape.
 The next step is to place the chinking tube over and around this stacked material creating the tight seal.
 Then pull back on the ladder hook pull handle.
 This method creates somewhat of a vacuum and will pull chinking material directly into the bulk loading gun.